annotation/stam-tools/README.md

 The `stam init` and `stam annotate` commands are also capable of merging multiple annotation stores into one.

-### stam save

-This command is used to load a STAM annotationstore and save it under another name and/or other format.
-It can be used to convert between STAM JSON and STAM CSV.
+If you want to load a STAM annotationstore (or multiple) and save it under another name and/or other format, you can use `stam init` (or `stam annotate`) as well, they key is to then use an explicit `--output` filename that differs from the input.
+It serves to merge stores and/or convert between STAM JSON and STAM CSV.
 Example:

 ```
-$ stam save -o my.store.stam.csv my.store.stam.json
+$ stam init --output merged.store.stam.csv mystore1.store.stam.json mystore2.store.stam.json

 ```

 ### stam info